PM Modi to address nation at 10 am tomorrow

 During the meeting of the Chief Ministers on Saturday, it was suggested to the PM that the Centre should make an announcement about the extension of the lockdown.
 The CMs also suggested that the centre issue a set of guidelines while extending the lockdown.

-Allow limited activity in select sectors, services with safeguards: DPIIT's lockdown extension plan

-Meanwhile the government has intensified efforts to finalise the guidelines to ahead of April 14, the last day of the lockdown.
+Meanwhile, the government has intensified efforts to finalise the guidelines to ahead of April 14, the last day of the lockdown.
 While it is clear that the lockdown would continue, several measures are being taken to also revive the economy.

 The idea is to make the lockdown more calibrated when compared to the first phase, officials working on the guidelines tell OneIndia.